 The most recent Dvapara Yuga ended approximately 10,000 years ago.

 By the end of Treta Yuga, human beings began to stray from the path of dharma, or the religious way of life.
 Members of society exploited their positions to increase their own stature and standard of happiness at the expense of those around them.
-This was occurring at all levels of society, from brahmanas to sudras.
-Wars began to break out as ruling kings vied for power, wealth, and influence.
+This was occurring at all levels of society, from brahmana priests to working-class sudras.
+Wars began to break out as ruling kshatriya kings vied for power, wealth, and influence.
 No longer able to effectively perform collective sacrifice, human beings instead took up the worship of Vishnu in His deity form.
 Thousands of temples were constructed throughout the world for the worship of the Supreme Person, Vishnu, as well as His demigod expansions, such as Indra, Agni, Shiva, etc.

 Toward the end of the most recent Dvapara Yuga, Mother Earth became overburdened by corrupt leaders who had all but completely abandoned the path of religiosity in favor of wanton selfishness and blind violence.
-Mother Earth assumed the form of a helpless cow and approached Brahma, the universal creator, pleading to him to intervene on her behalf and for the welfare of the human race.
+Mother Earth assumed the form of a helpless cow and approached Lord Brahma, the universal creator, pleading to him to intervene on her behalf and for the welfare of the human race.
 Brahma then made an appeal to Vishnu, who informed him that the Supreme Personality of Godhead, Krishna, would appear on Earth to destroy the evil kings and restore virtue to the world.
 It was at this time that Krishna made His descent and spoke the famous Bhagavad-gita to Arjuna.